jraleman/dorms.42.us.org/README.md

 npm start
 ```

-Then open a browser and go to `localhost:3000`
+Then open a browser and go to `localhost:3000`.

+## Dependencies

+This project uses the following technologies:

+- Bootstrap
+- Google Maps
+- Font Awesome
+- Animsition
+- Cheet.js
+- Smoothscroll
+- jQuery
+  - jQuery.fullPage
+  - jQuery.lazyloadanything
+  - jQuery.pagepilling

+Thanks to these teams, the world is a better place :)

 ## Project Structure

-The idea of having a good project structure is to have a cross platform project,
+The idea of having a good project structure is to have a cross platform
-to maximize code reuse, keep the configurations out of the code, and minimize
+project, to maximize code reuse, keep the configurations out of the code,
-the component state.
+and minimize the component state.

 This is the main idea for the source code: